- About Me

 If you’ve scrolled down the ingredient list, you’ll find kombu on it and you’re probably saying to yourself–what in the world is that???
 Kombu is a type of edible seaweed and used extensively in Japanese cuisines as one of the three main ingredients needed to make dashi, a soup stock.
 It’s available in health food stores or in Asian grocery stores and it also keeps for a very long time.
 If you can’t find it or don’t want to use it in your soup, don’t worry about it.
-Make the soup and enjoy the hearty goodness.
+Make the soup without it and enjoy the hearty goodness.
 It also freezes well–if you have any leftover that is!

 Place a piece of kombu in a small bowl with hot water to cover and soak 10 minutes or until soft.
 Drain, chop finely and set aside.

 In large soup pot over medium heat, sauté onion and garlic in olive oil until soft (about 3 minutes).
 Add celery and carrots and mix for about 2 minutes.
 Rinse the lentils and add to pot along with water, tomatoes and red wine.
 Add vinegar, syrup, molasses, tamari and kombu.